Baba Hari Dass: Ma Renu

 Ruth Horsting (also known as Ma Renu and Ruth Johnson) was a professor of arts at the University of California, Davis.
 She taught sculpture at UC Davis from 1959 until 1971.
 She was contacted in 1970 by her students, Bondana and Mahendra Mark Jungerman, who were then searching for an advanced yoga teacher in India and they had found Baba Hari Dass in Haridwar.
 Another person who contacted Baba Hari Dass during 1970 was Paul C. Adams (also known as Prem Das).

 On that occasion the prospect of inviting Baba Hari Dass to the United States was raised.
 "They stayed with me and asked me to go to the United States.
 I said I could go anywhere.
 I was ready to move to the higher mountains".
 In 1971, on the recommendation of her students, Baba Hari Dass was invited to the United States, and Ma Renu sponsored his stay for the purpose of teaching yoga.
 Ma Renu described her first meeting Baba Hari Dass: "I felt there was no time to lose.
 I had already given my permission to sponsor his stay in America, but what had been intended as a short stay, turned into a 29 year darshan and blessing."
 At the age of 52, Horsting devoted herself fully to the study of Ashtanga.

 That association over the years became a fruitful fulfillment of selfless service ideals when several organizational projects and service missions were formed in the US, Canada and India.
 In 1976, Baba Hari Dass directed her in forming Sri Rama Foundation to support Sri Ram Ashram for destitute children located in Shyampur, in Uttarakhand near Haridwar.

 Anand Dass

-Jerry Tabachnick (also known as Anand Dass) became one of the first students who recognized the need to study yoga with a live master.
+Jerry Tabachnick (also known as Anand Dass) became one of the first students who recognized the need to study yoga with a living master.
 He became a highly regarded disciple and commentator.
 In 1970, he travelled to India to study with Baba Hari Dass and to gain deeper understanding of yoga.
 He was also active in organizing the Vancouver Satsang in Canada and became a Yoga Sutras commentator and teacher and co-authored Dharma Sara publications on yoga and yoga related subjects (1974–76).